germination <- read.table("Data/germination.txt", header = TRUE)

 fake$upp <- plogis(preds$fit + 1.96 * preds$se.fit)

-Question 8.
-Using the fake dataset, create a figure showing predicted probability of success against territory quality, with a 95% confidence band.
+Question 9.
+Using the fake dataset, create a figure showing predicted probability of germination against seed mass, with a 95% confidence band.
 Add the raw data points using geom_jitter().

 ggplot() +